for business growth and social good.

-Draft recommendation on the human rights impacts of algorithmic AI systems was released by the Council of Europe for public consultation in August 2019, to be adopted in early 2020.
+Draft recommendation on the human rights impacts of algorithmic AI systems was released by the Council of Europe for public consultation in August 2019 and adopted in April 2020.
 The CoE's document explicitly refers to the UN Guiding Principles on Business and Human Rights as a guidance for due diligence process and Human Rights Impact Assessments.
 Furthermore, CoE established Ad Hoc Committee on AI to develop the first international legal instrument on the development, design and application of AI, based on human rights standards, democracy and the principles of the rule of law.

 Today, business success is measured by its positive impact on society and concrete contribution to solving most pressing global challenges.
 By pro-actively engaging with the Agenda 2030 for Sustainable Development and making business decisions in alignment with the SDGs, you gain an edge you need to succeed.
 As for inspiration and ideas for collaboration across borders, the annual AI for Good Global Summit is the leading UN platform for global and inclusive dialogue on how artificial intelligence could help accelerate progress towards the Global Goals.

 In an era of rapid technological disruption and rising inequality, business has a unique opportunity to implement human-centered innovation by taking into account social, ethical and human rights implications of AI.
 The UN Guiding Principles on Business and Human Rights (UNGPs), authoritative global sustainability framework, offers a roadmap to navigate responsibility-related challenges and inspires creative solutions.

 In times when Europe finds its space among AI superpowers and most EU countries have articulated their ambitions related to artificial intelligence, it is of paramount importance to find your unique voice, track and join essential conversations, strategically engage in collective efforts and leave meaningful digital footprint.
 We live in an interconnected and interdependent world!